-** Disney has just announced that the 2019 free dining plan is now available!
-We have all the details you need to know about this years promotion below (updated 1/2/2019)!
-This is much earlier then Disney usually releases the free booking options, so this is a big deal in the world of Disney Dining.
+** Disney has just announced that the 2020 free dining plan is available for this summer!
+We have all the details you need to know about this years promotion below (updated 1/5/2020)!
 More details below.

 Food can be a big expense for families visiting Walt Disney World.
 If you want to eat on site, there are not too many ways to save a lot of money on food, but we did find a few great ways to save an manage your food budget.
 I know when I am on vacation I like to take a break from too much food preparation, and enjoy some fun meals out, but they can add up.
 One of the tricks here is planning ahead, and knowing what your food budget it – then sticking to it!

 We share ideas here on how you can save on food costs at Disney World.

 Here are some tips on the Best Ways To Save on Food during a Walt Disney World vacation when eating in the park:

 The FREE Disney Dining Plan just became available for this year!
 This is big news in the world of Disney, as this offer is usually very popular each year.